 Animals to See: | Rabbits, Lizards |

-As a seasonal waterfall, Thompson Falls is best viewed after heavy rainfalls.
-It is created by three cascading waterfalls.
+As a seasonal waterfall, Thompson Falls is good to see after heavy rainfalls.
+Three cascading waterfalls form it.
 A dirt road leads up to Thompson Falls from Thompson Falls Drive, about a half-mile from Lake Guntersville and Arab.
 You can continue your journey to the bottom of the falls on the opposite side of the bridge.
 You can then follow the path further down after the first waterfall to see the additional falls.

 5. High Falls